Plešivica wine region vineyards and rolling hills

 Proximity to Zagreb

-Just 30–45 minutes from Croatia's capital, perfect for day trips or weekend getaways
+Just 30–45 minutes from Croatia's capital — ideal for day trips or weekend escapes

 Heritage & Innovation

-Traditional winemaking methods meet modern techniques and experimentation
+Traditional winemaking methods meet modern techniques and quiet experimentation

 Slow Tourism Experience